Studio Director/ Co-owner

 Kennedy began dancing at the age of 3 at LCSD and continued until she graduated in 2019.
 Throughout her dance experience, she trained and competed in the styles of jazz, ballet, tap, hip-hop, lyrical and contemporary.
 Kennedy attended many competitions and conventions all over British Columbia that furthered her dance training.
 She also had the opportunity twice to travel to LA to train and perform in Disneyland.
 Kennedy started teaching at LCSD at the age of 14 and has experience teaching both recreational and competitive students aged 3-17.
 In addition to teaching dance, Kennedy is attending UBCO working towards a Psychology degree and planning to attend law school.
 Kennedy loves being a part of the faculty and teaching the dancers of LCSD!

-Jazz, Ballet, Hiphop, Acro Jazz, Tumbling & Tots
+Jazz, Ballet, Acro Jazz, Contemporary

 Rhyse began dancing at the age of 5 at LCSD, and started the competitive program when she was 13.
 She trained competitively in the styles of jazz, ballet, contemporary, tap, lyrical, and hiphop competing all over British Columbia.
 Rhyse has also completed 2 years of elite training with LCSD which included multiple extra conventions, workshops, technique classes, and competitions to further her dance training.
 In addition to dancing locally, Rhyse has also travelled to LA twice to attend conventions and perform in Disneyland.
 When away from the studio, Rhyse attends Okanagan College where she is working towards her Bachelor of Science in Nursing, which is her first step on her journey to medical school.
 Rhyse has loved her experience at LCSD as a dancer and now as a teacher, and hopes to share her love of dance with her students!